syncfusion-content/xamarin-docs/Xamarin/Navigation-Drawer/Navigation-Pane-Sides.md

 ---
 layout: post
-title: Configuring The Drawer In Xamarin Navigation Drawer | Syncfusion
+title: Configuring The Drawer In Xamarin Navigation Drawer | Syncfusion®
-description: Learn here all about Configuring The Drawer In Different Sides support in Syncfusion Xamarin Navigation Drawer (SfNavigationDrawer) control and more.
+description: Learn here all about Configuring The Drawer In Different Sides support in Syncfusion® Xamarin Navigation Drawer (SfNavigationDrawer) control and more.
 platform: Xamarin
 control: NavigationDrawer
 documentation: ug